 Westview High School is a public high school in San Diego.
-The principal of Westview High School is Dawn Kastner and can be contacted at email@example.com.
+The principal of Westview High School is Dawn Kastner, whose e-mail is firstname.lastname@example.org.
 2,366 children attend Westview High School and identify mostly as Filipino; Hispanic; and White, non-Hispanic.
 4% of the Westview High School students are "limited in English proficiency."
-7% of the 2,366 students here are paying reduced lunch prices.
+7% of the 2,366 students here get reduced lunch prices.
 The student to teacher ratio at Westview High School is 22:1.
 Mt.
 Carmel High School is one of the nearest high schools.

 - Ceramics sculpture